p2eengineering/kalp-studio-documentation/docs/index.md

                               </svg>
                           </div>
                           <span class="build-description-card-description">
-                          The onboarding process in kalp studio dashboard is designed to be seamless and user-friendly, guiding new users through the necessary steps to set up their accounts and begin using the platform effectively..
+                          The onboarding process in kalp studio dashboard is designed to be seamless and user-friendly, guiding new users through the necessary steps to set up their accounts and begin using the platform effectively.
                           </span>
                           </div>
                      </a>